bigredpandas/bigredpandas.github.io/reading.md

 slug: /reading
 ---

 A list of the books I have read.
 Maybe something catches your eye.
-For some books I wrote a small review.

 | Title                                                          | Author               | Year read | Rating |